Tuesday, September 30, 2014

 • Round 5: Animation/Visuals

 TITAN A.E. and TREASURE PLANET combined 2D and 3D animation.
 The two films are the work of the best animation teams from the two studios.
-In the hand-drawn format, Disney produced the latter and looked good in its character animation.
+In the hand-drawn format, Disney produced the latter, which looked good in its character animation.
 Sometimes, the designs of the minor characters represent the studio's appeal to young children.
 Only TITAN A.E. succeeds as well-drawn and complex because the character's facial structure is of a signature style created by the team of Don Bluth.
 At the least, they made the aliens and humans very expressive.

 If these two movies have traditional hand-drawn animation, what about the CGI-enhanced visuals and the backgrounds?
 TITAN A.E. was perfect in most visual quality except for the ending for some quite unfinished parts, and the directors seemed unhappy about that.
 It did not help that one of the effects companies that worked on TITAN A.E. was the studio that later became 20th Century Fox's animation unit.
 The effects of TREASURE came from Disney's in-house animation department through the Deep Canvas software.
 The latter succeeded without succumbing to age to beat TITAN.